Betram-Lalusha/Eats/README.md

     - Users can see the recent posts they searched for
     - Users can click on a post to see details about it
     - Caching is used to enable this functionality (more on this in Complex Features section)
-- Geocoder
-    - Used to get city where user made post
-    - This works as follows:
-     - when user makes a post, their coordinates are fed to the Geocoder class
-     - The geocoder returns response of the form:
-       [Address[addressLines=[0:"1600 Amphitheatre Pkwy, Mountain View, CA 94043, USA"],feature=1600,admin=California,sub-admin=Santa Clara County,locality=Mountain View,thoroughfare=Amphitheatre Parkway,postalCode=94043,countryCode=US,countryName=United States,hasLatitude=true,latitude=37.422065599999996,hasLongitude=true,longitude=-122.08408969999998,phone=null,url=null,extras=null]]
-     - The field of interest in the returned list is the "locality" (e.g Mountain View in the above example response)
-     - This is then used to query places API for a photo of the locality (city)
-- Google Places API
-    - Used google places API to get image of city where user made a post
-    - The city is then added to list if cities in the search fragment
-       - This is used to help users see which cities they can filter posts by
-    - request to Google Places API were made using AsyncHttpClient

 - Created Custom onClick interface
     - Created a custom on click interface to respond to click events on items in recycler view
     - I did this because the recycler view has no default on click listener that identifies which specific items have been clicked
     - This functionality was needed to help me keep track of which categories the user has clicked in the search fragment so that I can use them to filter posts  by the clicked categories.
 I wanted to enable the user to click *multiple* categories at once.
-The default listener on a recycler views adapter on allows selection of one item at a time.
+The default listener on a recycler view's adapter only allows selection of one item at a time.
     - To solve this, I created my own onClick interface
     - Here is the code
       ```